OpenSource-HR/Italian_University_Dataset/README.md

 Welcome to the **Italian Universities Dataset Repository**! 🎉 This repository is dedicated to providing a structured dataset derived from AlmaLaurea, an entity specializing in data collection from Italian university students.

+- You will be able to download our last datasets reading the *section ["🛠️ How to Use"](#%EF%B8%8F-how-to-use) below in this Readme*

 ## 🌟 About This Repository

 The purpose of this repository is to make data analysis on Italian universities accessible and straightforward.
 The dataset is presented in a tabular format to facilitate non-commercial analysis by: